julienlim/wildrydes-site/README.md

 * If you don’t specify in #5 to check “Enable SRP (secure remote password) protocol based authentication (ALLOW_USER_SRP_AUTH)” in https://github.com/aws-samples/aws-serverless-workshops/tree/master/WebApplication/2_UserManagement, you get the following msg: "InvalidParameterException: USER_SRP_AUTH is not enabled for the client."

 * Refers to https://github.com/aws-samples/aws-serverless-workshops/tree/master/WebApplication/3_ServerlessBackend.
-Change https://github.com/aws-samples/aws-serverless-workshops/blob/master/WebApplication/3_ServerlessBackend/requestUnicorn.js (RideId entries to RideID, as how it’s called in the Dynamo table)
+Change https://github.com/aws-samples/aws-serverless-workshops/blob/master/WebApplication/3_ServerlessBackend/requestUnicorn.js so that the "RideId" entries are written as "RideID", to match how it’s called in the Dynamo table.